simolus3/drift/docs/content/guides/migrating_to_drift.md

 [sqflite](https://pub.dev/packages/sqflite) uses Flutter-specific platform channels talking to sqlite3 libraries from the operating system, while [sqlite3](https://pub.dev/packages/sqlite3) uses `dart:ffi` to bind to the native library without platform channels.
-Drift is built ontop of these lower-level packages to provide additional features, such as:
+Drift is built on top of these lower-level packages to provide additional features, such as:

 - Type-safe access to your database, giving you resolved classes for queries instead of